Neuroscience Insights for Enhancing Team Cohesion

 Change often triggers fear and uncertainty, activating the amygdala, the brain’s fear center.
 To manage resistance, communicate the benefits of change clearly, involve team members in the change process, and provide support throughout the transition.
 This approach can help mitigate fear and encourage acceptance.

-Conflict Management: Regular team-building activities to strengthen bonds and develop conflict-resolution skills.
+Regular team-building activities to strengthen bonds and develop conflict-resolution skills (team lunches, fun activities, outings).

 Measuring and Improving Team Performance